OWASP/CheatSheetSeries/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.md

 IDOR do not bring a direct security issue because, by itself, it reveals only the format/pattern used for the object identifier.
 IDOR bring, depending on the format/pattern in place, a capacity for the attacker to mount a enumeration attack in order to try to probe access to the associated objects.

-Enumeration attack can be described in the way in which the attacker build a collection of valid identifiers using the disovered format/pattern and test them against the application.
+Enumeration attack can be described in the way in which the attacker build a collection of valid identifiers using the discovered format/pattern and test them against the application.

 **For example:**